GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-73/index.md

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/hFEZ7fiA25H8btNM2kRU.jpg", alt="", className="float-right" %}

-Users can install your PWA from Chrome’s context menu, or you can directly promote the installation experience using the [`beforeinstallprompt`](https://developers.google.com/web/fundamentals/app-install-banners/) event.
+Users can install your PWA from Chrome's context menu, or you can directly promote the installation experience using the [`beforeinstallprompt`](https://developers.google.com/web/fundamentals/app-install-banners/) event.
 Once installed, a PWA integrates with the OS to behave like a native application: